Germany: WWII bomb explosion injures several near Munich train station | DW | 01.12.2021

 Four people were injured in an explosion near Munich's main train station on Wednesday, the city's fire department said.

-The blast, which is believed to have been caused by a previously unexploded World War II bomb, prompted officials to halt all train services.
+The blast, caused by a previously unexploded World War II bomb, prompted officials to halt all train services along one of Europe's busiest rail lines.

 The four people who were injured were working at the site, one of whom sustained serious injuries, emergency services said.